Furnace Repair Checklist

 - Ensure the button is switched to “heat” instead of “off” or “cool.”

 - Ensure the program is set to the correct day and time and is scheduled to “run.”
 If you’re having a hard time getting out of the schedule, regulate the temperature with the up/down arrows and pressing the “hold” button.
-This will make the furnace to start if thermostat settings are an issue.
+This will cause the furnace to start if thermostat is causing an issue.

 - Turn the temperature setting to 5 degrees warmer than the room temperature.